 - Updating databases with sources for diverse recruitment candidates and prospective vendors.

-We expect a great deal from our interns, students interning in OEEMA can expect a challenging and enriching learning experience.
+We expect a great deal from our interns, students interning in OEESD can expect a challenging and enriching learning experience.
 Students applying for OEEMA internships must possess analytical and writing skills, the ability to conduct research and working knowledge of Microsoft Office.

-Are Smithsonian OEEMA Interns Paid?
+Are Smithsonian OEESD Interns Paid?

 Can I receive academic credit for completing an internship?